tracsman/IT-140/README.md

 # IT-140
-Repo for the texted based python game for SNHU Intro to Scripting class
+Repo for the text based python game for SNHU Intro to Scripting class